CanvasLoop/SoftwareDrawingPackage/README.md

 # Software Drawing Package: Experimental

-Goal is to achive a 2D software rendering engine written in vanilla JavaScript.
+Goal is to achieve a 2D software rendering engine written in vanilla JavaScript.

 The obvious performance drawbacks will be mitigated as follows:
 - Caching mechanisms